The PCU1 form is designed to assist reps in seeking advice from the PCS Support Centre on matters relating to personal cases.

 Please also be aware of the following:

 You must be a member of PCS and remain a member in order to access support from the union.
 We cannot give employment law assistance to family members unless they are also PCS members.
+Where issues arose before you joined PCS, the union may not be able to provide assistance – that decision rests with your local Branch initially.
+Even if they are prepared to assist, such cases may not benefit from legal advice or support.

 The PCS role is to try to assist members, and often we will be able to achieve a satisfactory outcome.
 However, PCS cannot guarantee you will get everything you want.
 Discuss the action/outcome sought section of the form thoroughly with your representative and be clear about what is realistically achievable in your particular circumstances.